Atraxus/imshyps/README.md

 ## Packages

-These are the packages and versions installed in my miniconda environment (pip list output):
+These are the packages and versions installed in my miniconda environment (not all of these are needed for the project to run):

 ```
 Package                      Version